 Afterwards relax with a drink while your kids give treats to the residents of the Gator pit or say hello back and forth with the parrots.

 And sometimes you may encounter there unexpected boating visitors!

 And the only way to end a fun day out is a visit to Leopold’s ice cream parlor.
 Whether you were born in Savannah or a tourist, grown-up or a kid, you won’t be able to resist.
 The Leopold’s have been making ice cream since 1919 and still use all natural ingredients.
 I’m sorry I don’t have a photo but I had to hold my ice cream cone.

 That’s all just a start as there’s still lots more to do – even have a look at our Walk with kids in the Garden of Good and Evil Part 1.
-We’re lucky as we will be going back soon to visit my mother but at least I know we can feast and have fun in the heat and the sun with kids in Savannah.
+We’re lucky as we came back again to visit my mother but at least I know we can feast and have fun in the heat and the sun with kids in Savannah.
 So yes there’s more than plenty to do with kids in Savannah – and nearby Tybee – in Georgia!